Opportunities & Social Justice for Africa’s Indigenous Batwa People

 ARTISAN CO-OP

-Our first project was building the Munyaga River bridge so their kids dont have to wade across to get to and from school, which is especially dangerous and sometimes completely impossible in the rainy season.
-We built this in February 2015.
+Our first project back in 2015 was building the Munyaga River bridge so their kids dont have to wade across to get to and from school, which is especially dangerous and sometimes completely impossible in the rainy season.

 We have increased the overall income level of Kalehe Batwa, and they can be seen purchasing "cloth wraps" they wear, clothes and boots for the kids, and meat — having money gives them clout and empowers them in a place where discrimination is common.

-We have built 4 homes for single moms, "dignity kits" with mattresses, sheets and mosquito nets — after they constructed bedframes so they didn't have to sleep on their dirt floors — and drying racks so dishes didn't dry in the mud.
+We have built 4 permanent brick houses and several mud-and-wattle homes for single moms, provided "dignity kits" with mattresses, sheets and mosquito nets — after they constructed bedframes so they didn't have to sleep on their dirt floors — and drying racks so dishes didn't dry in the mud.

 These baskets are part of their culture and true works of art.
 Use them for decoration, or to hold items in.